Blog

 The trait most responsible for happy, lifelong relationships is the ability to communicate that you are listening and that you understand what your partner is trying to say, even if you disagree with it.

 Research by the Drs.
-Gottman and Levenson at the University of Washington (Gottman and Levenson, 1999) shows that nearly 70% of conflict in a happy, healthy relationship is perpetual, meaning it doesn’t get resolved in the traditional sense of the word.
+Gottman and Levenson at the University of Washington (Gottman and Levenson, 1999) show that nearly 70% of conflict in a happy, healthy relationship is perpetual, meaning it doesn’t get resolved in the traditional sense of the word.
 However, conflict itself is not correlated with relationship failure.
-What makes healthy relationships successful is that happy couples are able to have a discussion about the conflict rather than getting stuck in gridlock.
+What makes healthy relationships successful is that happy couples can have a discussion about the conflict rather than getting stuck in gridlock.
 So, learning to manage conflict through a healthy discussion is important.
 If you’re looking to learn more about this, check out Gottman Method Couples Counseling.

 Seek to Understand Before Seeking to Be Understood

 When it comes to communication, a good rule of thumb is a Stephen Covey phrase: “Seek to understand before seeking to be understood.”
 This means that when you want to be heard and understood, it helps to hear and understand the other person first.
 This approach helps them focus on your message rather than trying to be heard.
-Remember, understanding your partner’s perspective does NOT mean that you agree with it or support it; you’ll have more luck having your disagreement heard if you show that you hear them.
+Remember, understanding your partner’s perspective does NOT mean that you agree with it or support it; you’ll have more luck having your side heard if you show that you hear their side first.

 Know When to Take a Break